with seating for 500 patrons.

 with flexible seating up to 1,500.

-with beautiful mountain views for smaller performances, visual arts exhibitions, film festivals, rehearsals, lectures, corporate meetings, and special events.
+with beautiful mountain views for smaller performances, visual arts exhibitions, film festivals, rehearsals, lectures, and special events.

-for special events, artist receptions, visual arts gallery, corporate meetings, private events, art auctions, and fundraising events.
+for special events, artist receptions, visual arts gallery, private events, art auctions, and fundraising events.

-that can be used for special events, public and private receptions, music performances, corporate events, visual arts exhibitions, and festivals.
+that can be used for special events, public and private receptions, music performances, visual arts exhibitions, and festivals.

-space for corporate, educational, nonprofit, and local group events.
+space for educational, nonprofit, and local group events.

 The Stages footprint is designed to minimize the environmental impact.
 As such, the vast majority of the 22-acre site will remain natural forest land.

 The Stages are being strategically designed as a striking and beautiful architectural sculpture within the mountain landscape.
 Those looking back towards the valley from mid mountain will still see a pleasant view, with the complex appearing to be nestled into the surrounding habitat.

 The new facilities will aspire to the highest level of LEED and WELL Building certifications.